AlephVault/unity-menu-actions/README.md

 # unity-menu-actions
-Contains some utilities to create editor/menu actions.
+This package contains some utilities to create editor/menu actions.

 # Install
 To install this package you need to open the package manager in your project and: